kriszyp/lmdb-js/README.md

 ### Overlapping Sync Options
 The `overlappingSync` option enables a new technique for committing transactions where LMDB waits for a transaction to be fully flushed to disk _after_ the transaction has been committed.
 This means that the expensive/slow disk flushing operations do not occur during the writer lock, and allows disk flushing to occur in parallel with future transactions, providing potentially significant performance benefits.
 This uses a multi-step process of updating meta pointers to ensure database integrity even if a crash occurs.

 When this is enabled, there are two events of potential interest: when the transaction is committed and the data is visible (to all other threads/processes), and when the transaction is flushed and durable.
-For write operations, the returned promise will resolve when the transaction is committed.
+When enabled, the `separateFlushed` is also enabled by default and for write operations, the returned promise will resolve when the transaction is committed.
 The promise will also have a `flushed` property that holds a second promise that is resolved when the OS reports that the transaction writes has been fully flushed to disk and are truly durable (at least as far the hardward/OS is capable of guaranteeing this).
 For example:
 ```
 let db = open('my-db', { overlappingSync: true })
 let written = db.put(key, value);